Bank-Builder/checkcert/README.md

 Usage: checkcert [OPTION]...
    Checks the locally installed certificates found in /etc/ssl/certs/ and lets you know if they have expired or when they are going to.
-   The same can be done to check any given external website.
+   The same can be done to check any given external website by using the -w flag.

   OPTIONS:
-    -x|-v, --expired   list only expired certificates
+    -x     --expired   list only expired certificates
-           --valid     list only valid certificates
-    -w|-l  --web*      the url of the website to be checked instead of doing internal check --local*    the url of the website to be checked instead of doing internal check -e,    --email     the email to use to send output as notification if expired -s,    --silent    does not display results but exits with code 5 if expired --help      display this help and exit
+    -w     --web       the url of the website to be checked instead of doing internal check -e,    --mail     the email to use to send output as notification if expired -s,    --silent    does not display results but exits with code 5 if expired --help      display this help and exit
            --version   display version and exit